 Artificial Intelligence is the most trending technology overcoming all the challenges discussed so far.
 Machine Learning and Deep Learning are widely utilized in various computer chromatography, vision and imagery applications.
 AI can play behind the scenes role in safety of passengers through applications in baggage scanning.

 AI and ML are iteratively integrated to improve safety, cost and travel convenience to the public.
 CV methods are used to improve safety of travel and efficiency of screening process.
 ML is successfully applied to anomaly detection and binary classification thus showing instances that are not expected.
 Dangerous checked baggage can be identified as an anomaly-detection problem.
 It is challenging to recognize the space of all possible dangerous baggage configurations and this is where ML enters as a problem solver.
-ML is leveraged for baggage screening by using X-ray data available form existing scanning capabilities.
+ML is leveraged for baggage screening by using X-ray data available from existing scanning capabilities.
 ML-enabled algorithm can be taught to detect various types of threats in checked bag through X-ray scanning.
 The algorithm finds actual threats with very high probability with minuscule false alarms.
 The operations of travel security administration creates large amount of data on daily basis including density and atomic number of objects in the bag.
 ML technology is trained to reduce false positive detection with labeled data.
 Simulated threats are generated for ML training that can be safely scanned through the machines and tagged as threats.

 The past decade has seen dramatic improvements in ability of AI-ML to solve complex problems in various domains.
 A tailored ML model is a promising solution to the challenges in baggage scanning domain.
 The large amounts of data is readily available, which can be structured and organized to train the machines using improved computational resources and detect baggage threats- in some cases, better than humans.
 The obvious promise is the potential to address many challenging tasks more effectively and efficiently than can be done through human perception and cognition.